rosedu/techblog/_posts/2012-08-18-tracing-processes-for-fun-and-profit.md

 author: Mihai Maruseac
 ---

-After talking about [Valgrind][valgrind-post] and [GDB][gdb-post] it is time to present another useful program for developers and system administrators.
+After talking about [Valgrind][valgrind-post] and [GDB][gdb-post], it is time to present another useful program for developers and system administrators.

-Often-overlooked, though common upon most of the GNU/Linux systems, `strace` is a tool which traces system calls done by a process during its execution.
-However, this is only a simplistic point of view: using `strace` you can filter by a group of system calls, you can profile your application from the syscalls point of view and you can trace signals sent to a process.
+Often-overlooked, though common on most of the GNU/Linux systems, `strace` is a tool which traces system calls done by a process during its execution.
+However, this is only a simplistic point of view: using `strace`, you can filter by a group of system calls, you can profile your application from the syscalls point of view and you can trace signals sent to a process.

 ### Simple Example

-The simples possible use is of the form `strace command`.
+The simplest possible use is of the form `strace command`.
 For example:

     $ strace ls
     execve("/bin/ls", ["ls"], [/* 39 vars */]) = 0